2004–05 UEFA Champions League: Third qualifying round

+Summary

 Group stage

 16 winners from the third qualifying round, 10 champions from countries ranked 1–10, and six second-placed teams from countries ranked 1–6 were drawn into eight groups of four teams each.
 The top two teams in each group will advance to the Champions League play-offs, while the third-placed teams will advance to the third round of the UEFA Cup.

 Tiebreakers, if necessary, are applied in the following order: